hphelion/documentation/network.howto.md

 A network connects to the router through an *interface*.

-You disconnect a network as follows:
+You disconnect a network by removing the interface, as follows:

 1. Login to the [Horizon Console](https://horizon.hpcloud.com/).